+

 • Sew a zigzag stitch (this is a stitch that’s made by the needle moving side to side as your fabric

-absolutely necessary.
-But it’s essential if you want to make machine buttonholes and sew
+necessary.
+But it’s essential if you want to make machine buttonholes and sew certain seam finishes.

 If you have an older machine, one you either purchased used or that was given to you:

-• You may want to have it serviced to make sure it’s in good working order if it’s a machine you’
+• You may want to have it serviced to make sure it’s in good working order if it’s a machine you’ve

-ve never used.
-It would be so disappointing to start your first project only to discover your
+never used.
+It would be so disappointing to start your first project only to discover your machine isn’t

-the features of your machine and how to thread it correctly (which is very important).
-The
+features of your machine and how to thread it correctly (which is very important).
+The manual may

-manual may also caution you about safety issues.
-To find the manual for your machine, try
+also caution you about safety issues.
+To find the manual for your machine, try visiting the

-visiting the manufacturer’s website.
-They often have old manuals available for download or
+manufacturer’s website.
+They often have old manuals available for download or purchase.
+There are

 Scissors